What Is Fracking?

 - Kirkham site (consent acquired).
 Temporary planning permission for the Kirkham site was granted on 15th June 2010.
 The company says it currently has no plans for the site.

 - Preston New Road (Little Plumpton) – In 2014 Cuadrilla announced that it was seeking planning permission to drill, hydraulically fracture and test the flow of gas from up to four exploration wells at Little Plumpton, just off the A583 (preston New Road).
 Lancashire County Council’s Development & Control Committee was to decide the application in January 2015.
 The Planning Officer recommended that permission be refused on the grounds of noise.
 Two dates were set aside in January 2015, whereby local groups and individuals were given the opportunity to present to the councillors.
 Halfway through the presentations, Cuadrilla asked for a deferment.
-The application will now be determined on 30 April 2015 - LCC has since announced that there will be another extension and the application will not be heard until 30 June 2015.
+The application was planned to be determined on 30 April 2015 - LCC has since announced that there will be another extension and the application will not be heard until 30 June 2015.
 On 29 June, LCC turned down Cuadrilla’s application to frack Little Plumpton, along with a second application to install seismic arrays in the area.
 Cuadrilla has six months in which to decide to appeal.